 If you have lived separate and apart from your spouse for at least twelve continuous months, and if at least one of you has established a residence in North Carolina for at least six months, then you will be eligible to file for an absolute divorce in our state.
-North Carolina does not require findings of wrong doing for absolute divorces, and this is also called a “no-fault” divorce.
+North Carolina does not require findings of wrongdoing for absolute divorces.
+This is also called a “no-fault” divorce.

-It is important to ensure you go through the proper process and file all of the required documents when you seek a divorce.
-The process is governed by exacting rules that people can easily run afoul of during the process.
+It is important to ensure you go through the proper process and file all the required documents when you seek a divorce.
+The process is governed by exacting rules that people can easily run afoul of.
 An attorney can take care of these matters for you while you focus on yourself and your family.

 Under North Carolina law, a spouse who was dependent on the other spouse can be eligible for financial support.
 Gender plays no role in the determination.
 When you are awarded spousal support, you can receive it in a series of monthly payments.

 A lawyer can seek the proper amount for you in either a separation agreement or through a court order.
 If you are the paying spouse, an attorney can strive to ensure that the amount you are obligated to pay is fair and reasonable.
 Under some circumstances, you can seek a modification of an existing spousal support obligation.
 Please note that this support must be required prior to your divorce.